Whatzhub/caching-for-otas/README.md

 ### How do I get set up?
 * Run `npm install`
 * Run `npm start`
+* Open a new terminal tab and run your Redis Server `./redis-stable/src/redis-server`
 * Have fun playing around :p

 ### License